-On the shores of the bay of Naples lived a Siren who forever sunbathed on her favourite rock.
-As she preened her feathers, her scales glinted in the sunlight and speckled the sea surface with flashes of gold.
-Her songs danced on the water and echoed from cave to cove; the lonely Siren sang in yearning for love.
-The winds carried her songs as far away as Africa.
+On the shores of the bay of Naples lived a Siren who forever basked on her favourite rock.
+Her scales glinted in the sunlight and speckled the sea surface with brilliant flashes and her songs danced on the air and echoed from cave to coves afar.
+The winds carried them into the distance, as far away as Africa.

-Captains of fleets stuffed wool into their ears and tied their crews to ship’s masts so no sailor was tempted to steer off course into the bay, for many who had been lured there faced a horrible end.
+Captains of passing fleets stuffed wool into their ears and tied their crews to ship’s masts so no sailor was tempted to steer off course into the bay, for many who had been lured by the siren faced a horrible end.

 In her place, lay a golden egg.
 In the egg was held the fate of Naples itself.

 * * *

 For more stories, please check out Fairytales for Adults.